 This report has been written in order to exhibit real examples of SMEs in the partner countries and provide some best practices in their business sector.
 In the presentation and analysis presented previously these objectives were achieved, but at the same time an important need has surfaced, namely that important changes have to be made in the way we approach and consider SMEs.
 More specifically, it became clear that in examining SMEs three dimension play an important role: the nature of the SMEs, their entrepreneurship operation and the application of the GAP.
-As a result, a good understanding and a detail clarification of the BALANCE project, but in approaching SMEs in general.
+As a result, a good understanding and a detail clarification of the elements of each these components are necessary not only for the success of the BALANCE project, but in approaching SMEs in general.